 Honoring the Legacy

-Securing a VA grave marker is one of the final acts of service a family can perform for their veteran.
+Securing a VA grave marker is one of the meaningful acts of service a family can perform for their veteran.
 While the paperwork can feel daunting, the result is a permanent, high-quality tribute that ensures the veteran's name and service are never forgotten.
-By using the Quick Submit portal and staying informed about 2025 updates like the Elizabeth Dole Act, you can streamline this process and focus on what truly matters: celebrating the life and legacy of your loved one.
+By using the VA's online submission portal and confirming current eligibility rules with the National Cemetery Administration, you can streamline this process and focus on what truly matters: celebrating the life and legacy of your loved one.

 For more assistance with funeral logistics and honors, please refer to our related resources: